mongodb/awscdk-resources-mongodbatlas/.github/ISSUE_TEMPLATE/bug_report.md

  - CFN resource version
  - AWS region where you are running the CFN stack
  - CDK constructor type and version
- - Copy of the output of `CDK synth`
+ - Copy of the output of `cdk synth`

 **Additional context**
 Add any other context about the problem here.